 Hi there and welcome!
-We're super happy to have you join and this document is meant to be as short as possible so that you can get up to speed ASAP.
+We're super happy to have you join us and this document is meant to be as short as possible so that you can get up to speed ASAP.

 We don't want to bore you.
 So we've boiled down what you need to know and divided it into two parts: